 Larger mats have many benefits that you might not think of at first.
 Not only is it better to stand on the mat you’re hitting from for stability and realism, but larger mats offer more surface area to hit from as spots wear out.

-Mats that are long enough can also be used as landing turf to protect your floors.
+Mats that are long enough can be used as landing turf to protect your floors.
 Large mats may also double as a putting or chipping green.
 Two of the best large mats available on the market are:

-• Fiberbuilt 7’x4′ Studio Golf Mat: top user ratings; very high-quality turf that mimics real course grass; spacer panel takes ball trays and launch monitors
+- Fiberbuilt 7’x4′ Studio Golf Mat: top user ratings; very high-quality turf that mimics real course grass; spacer panel takes ball trays and launch monitors

-• SIGPRO Softy Golf Mat: designed by The Indoor Golf Shop; available in 4’x10′ and 4’x7′ sizes; 100% made in America; soft and realistic; not too grabby, firm or forgiving
+- SIGPRO Softy Golf Mat: designed by The Indoor Golf Shop; available in 4’x10′ and 4’x7′ sizes; 100% made in America; soft and realistic; not too grabby, firm or forgiving

-• Carl’s Place HotShot Golf Mat: designed by Carl’s Place; available in 4’x5′, 5’x7′ and 4’x9′ sizes; easy on the joints and soft; has a pre-cut replaceable hitting strip
+- Carl’s Place HotShot Golf Mat: designed by Carl’s Place; available in 4’x5′, 5’x7′ and 4’x9′ sizes; easy on the joints and soft; has a pre-cut replaceable hitting strip

-We recommend SIGPRO and Carl’s HotShot mats in particular because they feature a stance mat along with hitting strips that can be continually replaced with new ones as they wear out.
+We like SIGPRO and Carl’s HotShot mats in particular because they feature a stance mat along with hitting strips that can be continually replaced with new ones as they wear out.
 We discuss hitting strips more below.

 In the event the hitting mat is to be used by both righties and lefties, you should get a hitting mat with a strip in the middle and stance mats on either side, like the SIGPRO 4’x10′.